trade-tariff/trade-tariff-ci-orb/README.md

 Example: `[semver:major]`

 * Squash and merge.
-Ensure the semver tag is preserved and entered as a part of the commit message.
+Ensure the semver tag `[semver:patch]` is preserved and entered as a part of the first line (title) of the commit message.
-* On merge, after manual approval, the orb will automatically be published to the Orb Registry.
+* On merge, the orb will be automatically published to the repository

 For further questions/comments about this or other orbs, visit the Orb Category of [CircleCI Discuss](https://discuss.circleci.com/c/orbs).